 5. New Zealand Rugby Museum

 For your sports-loving kids, take a detour to Palmerston North to visit the New Zealand Rugby Museum.
 This small one-room museum has exhibits covering the history of New Zealand’s national sport, memorabilia from modern teams, and a skills challenge area where your budding athletes can test their rugby abilities.
 The museum is located in the same building as Te Manawa, which is a science and history museum aimed at children.
 While the New Zealand Rugby Museum charges admission, Te Manawa is free.
 You can easily spend a couple hours exploring the two museums.
-Find more information on Te Manawa here and New Zealand Rugby Museum here.
+For more information, see Te Manawa and New Zealand Rugby Museum.

 6. Hamilton Zoo